Ohio may not be the first destination that comes to mind when you think of castles, but the Buckeye State boasts several properties fit for royalty.

 Squire’s Castle is located in the North Chagrin Reservation which is part of the Cleveland Metropark System.

 It was constructed in the 1890s by Feargus B. Squire, an executive with the Standard Oil Company, to be used as a gatehouse for his future estate, which was never built.
-In 1922, he sold the property and in 1925, ownership passed to the Cleveland Metroparks.

 The property is open to the public free of charge.
 You’ll find hiking trails and picnic tables making this location an ideal place to get outdoors and relax on a beautiful summer or fall day.